 If more than one inference procedure is used for a data set, then power calculations need to take that into account.
-Doing a power calculation for just one inference will result in an underpowered study.
-(More on this tomorrow)
+(More on this below.)

-• For more detail, see Maxwell and Kelley (2011) and Maxwell (2004)
+- Doing a power calculation for just one inference will result in an underpowered study.
+(More on this tomorrow) - For more detail, see Maxwell and Kelley (2011) and Maxwell (2004)